carpentries/instructor-training/_episodes/18-management.md

 "Teach and assist" is most common, in part because people are accustomed to teaching alone!
 However, "Team teaching" can be a fun way to lead together as well.
 Team teaching can be particularly helpful when two Instructors have very different strengths, creating a more balanced experience overall.
-This may also be worth considering for self-organised workshops in a co-Instructor has not yet been certified.
+This may also be worth considering for self-organised workshops if a co-Instructor has not yet been certified.

 ## Sticky Situations 1: Learners at Many Levels